Amplifying Voices from Underrepresented & Marginalized Communities

 Penned in Rage magazine is focused on publishing fiction, nonfiction, poetry, flash fiction, experimental prose and hybrid works, written by underrepresented writers.
 Each quarter a submission is chosen as the featured piece.
 The journal aims to create a community of subscribed readers who enjoy contemporary creative writing styles.
 Penned in Rage invites submissions from underrepresented and marginalised writers.

-SUBMIT a Poem, Flash Fiction or Essay - Only One Submission Allowed Per Person Each Quarter, Thank You.
+SUBMIT a 40-line Poem, or a 1000-word Flash Fiction or Essay - Only One Submission Allowed Per Person Each Quarter, Thank You.

 Subscribe First: Please Click Link